Tamara Gorro

-Tamara Gorro Núñez (Segovia, January 18, 1987) is a Spanish television personality and model.
+Tamara Gorro Núñez (born 18 January 1987) is a Spanish television personality and model.
 Her popularity arose as a result of her participation as a suitor and, later on, as a member of the dating show Mujeres y Hombres y Viceversa; since then, she has collaborated and presented several television programs.

 Biography

 Tamara was born in Segovia on January 18, 1987.
 At the age of 21, she was crowned Miss Segovia 2008 in the Miss Spain 2008 beauty pageant.
 She appeared for the first time on television in 2008 in the popular Telecinco show Mujeres y hombres y viceversa, where she was a "tronista", finally choosing Rafa Mora, with whom she ended up criticizing each other on the TV sets.
-After seeing the charisma of the young Segovian, she was chosen to collaborate in ¡Guaypaut!, presented by Carmen Alcayde, where she demonstrated her confidence in front of the cameras, knowing that her career would be in the world of television.
+After seeing the charisma of the young Segovian, she was chosen to participate in ¡Guaypaut!, presented by Carmen Alcayde, where she demonstrated her confidence in front of the cameras, knowing that her career would be in the world of television.

 In 2010, while collaborating in programs such as ¡Qué tiempo tan feliz!, Mujeres y Hombres y Viceversa, or Sálvame, she was selected to participate in El Reencuentro with Oliver.
 That same year, she participated in the program Adopta un famoso.